No results for ""

 Member permissions are specific to each resource type, and different types do not share or inherit permissions.
 For example, if you set member permissions for a project with the ID default using proj/default, the member does not have the same permissions for the project's environments unless you also set member permissions for proj/default:env/*.

-For a more refined example, we could name all feature flags whose keys start with ops_:
+For a more refined example, you could name all feature flags whose keys start with ops_:

-Finally, we could name all feature flags in critical environments:
+Finally, you could name all feature flags in critical environments:

 About resource types and scopes